-Renata Holod is Professor, and Curator in the Near East Section, Museum of Archaeology and Anthropology.
+Renata Holod is Professor, and Curator in the Near East Section, Museum of Archaeology and Anthropology, at the University of Pennsylvania.
 She received her BA in Islamic Studies from the University of Toronto, MA in the History of Art from University of Michigan and Ph.D. in Fine Arts from Harvard University.

 Professor Holod has served as Convenor, Steering Committee Member, and Master Jury Chair of the Aga Khan Award for Architecture.
 As architectural consultant, she has worked with Skidmore, Owings and Merrill (SOM), Arthur Ericson Architects, Venturi Scott-Brown Architects, Mitchell/Giurgola Associates, H2L2, and Michael Graves& Associates, and the Center for Architecture in NYC.